isomerpages/moe-kranjipri/_1-to-1-learning-experience/FAQs.md

 We will not require parents to provide an iPad for your child as students will be using the school-owned iPads for theor day-to-day learning.
 This is to ensure that students will be able to access upto-date applications and platforms for their day-to-day learning.

-**13\.
-What kind of iPad should I purchase for my child if I would like to help him/her get started?**

-We strongly recommend the iPad Wi-Fi 64GB (9th Generation), as the minimum device specifications required.
-These may be purchased from the Apple Store or a variety of Apple resellers.
-However, do note the device specifications as follows:

-*   Able to run iPad iOS 17
-*   Minimum 9.7” screen
-*   Minimum 64GB storage
-*   Durable case to protect the iPad

-The newer the iPad, the longer it will be able to accommodate future software and app purchases.
-Purchasing an older iPad may mean your device is unable to be updated and the compatibility of apps may become an issue in the future.

-Phones and “phablets” are not recommended as they do not provide the optimal experience when using some of the required apps.
-In addition to native apps, cloud-based apps will also be used.

-**14\.
-What if my child already has an older iPad or another iPad model?**

-There is a chance that older iPads may have limited functions and may not support the required learning apps.
-The newer the iPad, the longer it will be able to accommodate future software and app purchases.

-**15\.
-Why 64 GB?**

-The recommended size for an iPad in an educational environment is at least 64GB or more.
-Items stored in the iPad include apps, photos, videos and other media.
-Students who bring their own iPad are required to backup their personal media files on a regular basis to ensure that their iPad has sufficient storage space to store lesson materials.

-**16\.
-Does the school have any bulk/group purchase for iPads?**

-The school currently has no plans to call for a bulk purchase of iPads.
-Current market prices for iPads that meets the specifications for the programme are very competitive and are easily available from most electronics and computer stores.

 **17\.
 Do I need to purchase any other accessories along with the iPad?**